Finances on divorce FAQs

-It is possible to be compensated if you have given up a career to make a non-financial contribution to your family life, but it is only likely that this will be taken into account if there are sufficient resources left after meeting the needs of the children of your family and both spouses.
+It is possible to be compensated if you have given up a career to make a non-financial contribution to your family life, but it is only likely that this will be taken into account if there are sufficient resources left after meeting the needs of both spouses and children.

 Am I entitled to maintenance from my spouse?

-This depends on the circumstance of the case.
+This depends on your circumstances.
 If your children and you can be provided for from the capital available, maintenance may not be appropriate, but in many cases this is not possible and maintenance will have to be paid.
 Even then, continuing payment of maintenance may be the only way to fairly divide the financial resources available between spouses.

-There has to be money available from which maintenance can be paid.
-There is no point in agreeing to or the Court Ordering the payment of maintenance if the resources are not there.
+There has to be money available for which maintenance to be paid from.
+There is no point in agreeing to or the court ordering the payment of maintenance if the resources are not there.

 Can I make claim against my spouse’s pension?

-The law relating to pensions and the calculation of their value so that an Order can be made is very complex, so detailed legal advice, possibly also involving a pensions consultant, is essential if any division of pensions is envisaged, or if pension entitlements might be offset when dividing other assets.
+The law relating to pensions and the calculation of their value so that an order can be made is very complex.
+Legal advice, possibly also involving a pensions consultant, is essential if the division of pensions is envisaged, or if pension entitlements might be offset when dividing other assets.

-The law only allows pension scheme administrators to divide pension funds if there is a Court Order in place.
-Without an order you will be left relying on the goodwill of your spouse when his or her pension comes into payment, perhaps many years after your divorce or separation and in very different financial circumstances, and payments will end if they die before you.
+Pension scheme administrators can only divide pension funds if there is a court order in place.
+Without an order you will be left relying on the goodwill of your spouse when their pension comes into payment, perhaps many years after your divorce or separation and in very different financial circumstances, and payments will end if they die before you.

 Is it possible for us to go our own ways without further financial obligations to each other?

-A “clean break” Order can dismiss all claims between divorcing spouses, with no payment of maintenance for the benefit of either husband or wife.
-The Court is obliged to consider whether a clean break is appropriate.
+A “clean break” order can dismiss all claims between divorcing spouses, with no payment of maintenance for the benefit of either spouse.
+The court is obliged to consider whether a clean break is appropriate”.

 If there are children under the age of 18 it is unlikely that a clean break will be ordered to take effect immediately.
 Instead, a deferred clean break can come into effect when the youngest child reaches 18.
 This will keep alive a claim for maintenance for the spouse caring for the children.

 It is not possible to end a parent’s financial obligation towards their children aged under 18.
-Clean breaks can only take effect between husband and wife.
+Clean breaks can only take effect between spouses.

-Can we agree the payment of child support?
-Do we have to go to the Child Support Agency (CSA)?
+Can we agree on the payment of child support?
+Do we have to go to the Child Maintenance Service (CMS)?

-Most separating parents agree child support payment and the CSA does not have to become involved.
-Since the CSA was set up the Courts only have limited powers to make Orders for child support.
+Most separating parents agree child support payments and the CMS do not have to become involved.
+The courts only have limited powers to make orders for child support.

-Some circumstances fall outside the jurisdiction of the CSA and a Court Order will be necessary:
+These circumstances fall outside the jurisdiction of the CMS, so a court order can be made:

 - If a child is over 16, or over 19 and in full-time education.

-- If a child or either of his or her parents is habitually resident outside the UK (even then, there are a few circumstances in which the CSA has jurisdiction).
+- If a child or either of his or her parents is habitually resident outside the UK (even then there are a few circumstances in which the CMS has jurisdiction).

 - If payment of school fees or expenses associated with training or education is required.